rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Enzymes/Enzymes.md

 To start any chemical reactions, sufficient activation energy must be supplied to the reactants.
 Enzymes provide a reaction pathway with lower activation energy in order to allow the reaction to occur and/or speed up the reaction.
 Note that the energy levels of both reactants and products are not changed by the action of enzymes.

-#### Mechanism
+# Mechanism
 ![[enzymes_mechanism.webp|500]]
-Each enzyme has an <span style="color: skyblue">active site</span> with a specific shape.
-When the substrate collide with the enzyme and binds to the active site of the enzyme, an <span style="color: skyblue">enzyme-substrate complex</span> is formed.
+Each enzyme has an <span class="hi-blue">active site</span> with a specific shape.
+When the substrate collide with the enzyme and binds to the active site of the enzyme, an <span class="hi-blue">enzyme-substrate complex</span> is formed.
 This allows the reaction to proceed with lower activation energy.

 Enzymes have <u>specificity to the substrate</u> it can act on.
-Only <span style="color: violet">substrate with complementary shape</span> can bind to the enzyme to form an enzyme-substrate complex.
-The <span style="color: lightgreen">'lock-and-key' model</span> is often used to explain the specificity of enzyme action.
+Only <span class="hi-blue">substrate with complementary shape</span> can bind to the enzyme to form an enzyme-substrate complex.
+The <span class="hi-green">'lock-and-key' model</span> is often used to explain the specificity of enzyme action.

 The products are released once the reaction has completed, with the enzyme remaining unchanged and free to combine with other substrates.

-#### Properties of enzymes
+# Properties of enzymes
-- Enzymes are <span style="color: lightgreen">protein molecules</span> and remain active outside the body.
+- Enzymes are <span class="hi-green">protein molecules</span> and remain active outside the body.
-- Enzymes serve as biological [[catalysts]] to speed up (catalyse) [[Metabolism|metabolic reactions]] in organisms <span style="color: lightgreen">without being used up or chemically altered</span>.
+- Enzymes serve as biological [[catalysts]] to speed up (catalyse) [[Metabolism|metabolic reactions]] in organisms <span class="hi-green">without being used up or chemically altered</span>.
-- Enzymes are <span style="color: lightgreen">reusable</span> after the reactions and required in small amounts.
+- Enzymes are <span class="hi-green">reusable</span> after the reactions and required in small amounts.
-- Enzymes are <span style="color: lightgreen">highly specific in action</span>, one type of enzyme catalyses only one type of reaction.
+- Enzymes are <span class="hi-green">highly specific in action</span>, one type of enzyme catalyses only one type of reaction.
-- Enzyme activity is <span style="color: lightgreen">affected by temperature and pH</span> because they are proteins.
+- Enzyme activity is <span class="hi-green">affected by temperature and pH</span> because they are proteins.
-  It will undergo an irreversible process called <span style="color: skyblue">denaturation</span> if the conditions are not suitable.
+  It will undergo an irreversible process called <span class="hi-blue">denaturation</span> if the conditions are not suitable.
   ![[enzyme_denature.webp|300]]

-#### Factors that affect enzymatic reactions
+# Factors that affect enzymatic reactions
 > [!note]
 > The rate of enzymatic reactions are measured by the <u>rate at which substrates are used up or the rate at which products are formed</u>.